PMonsalve/Using_Light_in_CG_OpenGL/README.md

 There can only be 10 light points, including the light pole one, the line nº164 shows how many light poits there is and initially at a far away point.

 The project uses the OpenGL.

-Extract the CG_UFPel file and use CMake.
-Relace main.cpp in CG_UFPel\src\CG_UFPel folder.
-Replace cg_ufpel.vs and cg_ufpel.fs in CG_UFPel\resources.
-Put the planet, Road_set and rock folders in the objects folder.

 Controls: